DaVinciGraph/DavinciPic/README.md

 # Introduction

 The `DavinciPic` react component is designed to securely and effortlessly interface with the DavinciPic API.
-It fetches and displays images of Hedera-based entities, such as tokens, accounts, nodes, as well as logos for other networks and dApps.
+It fetches and displays images of Hedera-based entities, such as tokens, contracts, accounts, nodes, as well as logos for other networks and dApps.
 To make it easier for users, these entities are loaded simply by specifying their network and address as props to the component.
-Additionally, it showcases liquidity pool (LP) and wrapped tokens when relevant references are available.
+Additionally, it showcases liquidity provider (LP) and wrapped tokens and pool contracts when relevant references are available.
 Given that this component could be integrated into security-sensitive applications like digital wallets, it ensures secure data handling within the HTML.
 The component also offers a range of props for extensive customization.
 To optimize performance, it activates only when it enters the viewport, utilizing an intersection with a vertical margin of 200 pixels.

 ### Live Examples